WebAssembly/spec/document/core/valid/types.rst

    }

 .. note::
-   :ref:`Semantic types <syntax-type-sem>` do not arise during validation.
+   :ref:`Dynamic types <syntax-type-dyn>` do not arise during validation.
    They only need to be :ref:`looked up <valid-typeaddr>` during :ref:`execution <exec-type>`.